Skip to content

 The three capabilities

-Class Role Example actions
+Class Role Actions

 DesignCheckpointer is also event-driven: it auto-tags an auto_quiescence_<iso8601> checkpoint when the convergence runtime settles with uncommitted changes (@event_handler on ConvergenceQuiescenceProtocol.quiescence_pattern()).